goofball564/DSSkinColorRandomizer/README.md

 This is a Livepslit script that randomizes your skin color in Dark Souls Prepare to Die Edition and Dark Souls Remastered.

+### How to Download </br>
+In the top right corner, there is a green button that says "Code". </br>
+Click it, then click "Download Zip" in the dropdown menu.

 ### How to Use </br>
 In Livesplit: Edit Layout -> + -> Control -> Scriptable Autosplitter </br>
 Edit the Scriptable Autosplitter you've added and select the .asl file.